 So how is this any different from The White Stripes?
 Well there’s definitely more piano / keys, a bigger emphasis on the Blues chillout moods and less on the “Punk Rock” song structures (Imagine John Lennon’s “Imagine” album and you’ll get the drift – Blunderbuss is one powerful and passionate release).
 In simpler terms, it’s more suited for an early Sunday morning listening session rather than a Saturday night Rock party.
 Here’s the video of the album’s first single “Love Interruption“:

 The influences here are bright as day; Led Zeppelin’s experimental side, The Doors’s Bluesy core and John Lennon’s passion.
-A true testament to Jack’s talent as a composer and performer, as he unmistakably pays tribute to his influences while keeping his unique musical identity intact.
+A true testament to Jack’s talent as a composer and performer, as he unmistakably pays tribute to his influences while creating his own unique musical identity.

 Now here are my recommended songs from “Blunderbuss”:

 – Fans Of The White Stripes: check out “Sixteen Saltines” and “Freedom at 21“.

 “Blunderbuss” is an album you shouldn’t miss out on, it features the best influences from several iconic Rock artists alongwith Jack White’s personal touch (with more instrumentation than he usually goes for).
 Heck, it even beat the world’s most popular Pop artist Adele in the charts!